markjprice/web-dev-net9/docs/errata/errata.md

 script>
 ```

-Delete the extra space, as shown in the following markup:
+In the next edition, I will delete the extra space, as shown in the following markup:
 ```html
 <script src="~/js/site.js?v=Kl_dqr9NVtnMdsM2MUg4qthUnWZm5T1fCEimBPWDNgM"></
 script>